dumi88571/dumi88571/README.md

 4. **🏥 Financial Sentiment Analysis** – Financial sentiment analysis applies natural language processing techniques to extract and quantify positive, negative, or neutral investor emotions and opinions from financial texts like news, social media, and reports.
 5. 👨‍🍳 / 👩‍🍳 Restaurant Menu Optimizer**- It is an AI-powered restaurant menu optimizer designed to help manage menu items, sales, and costs efficiently.
    It provides real-time profitability analysis, pricing recommendations, and trend insights to maximize restaurant success
+6. AGRICULTURE AI APP** - An intelligent AI-powered agricultural management system designed to optimize crop yield, pest detection, irrigation, and soil health through data-driven insights and machine learning models.
+It empowers farmers with actionable recommendations for sustainable and efficient farming practices. 🌱🤖

 ## 📫 Connect With Me